Introduction to LLMs

 Dictate function

 Many devices and apps also include dictation (also known as speech-to-text).
 You can use this to talk instead of typing.
-You may have noticed a symbol that looks like this on your smartphone keyboard or your computer.
+You may have noticed a symbol that looks like a little microphone on your smartphone keyboard or your computer.
 For instance, the screenshot of Google below shows the dictation symbol on the right-hand side of the bar where you type.

 The idea is that you click or tap on the microphone symbol, then talk just like you normally would.
 AI technology sits in the background listening to what you say, then converts your spoken language into written text.
 The video below demonstrates Ollie using the dictate function to help write an email to his team: